zentyal/zentyal/docs/en/user/filesharing.rst

 Going to :menuselection:`Groups --> Edit Group` a shared directory for a group can also be created.
-Every member of this group will have access to this directory, being able to read and write all the files.
+Every member of this group will have access to this directory, being able to write his own files and read all the files.

 .. image:: images/filesharing/06-sharing.png
    :scale: 80